 Rebecca touched so many people during her vibrant, innovative, and inspiring life.
 She left a sustainable and lasting legacy to encourage kids and teens to explore their curiosity, learn coding and creative problem solving, and for the volunteers, family members, and mentors who make it happen.

 Rebecca built systems and organizations, and more importantly, she engaged others to participate in the process.
-She knew that change is the work of many and she inspired everyone to stretch, grow and develop themselves.
-Her outreach was inherently about inclusion – helping kids see new models and pathways to pursue their own passion, dreams and careers in new and accessible ways.
-Rebecca brought passion and a focused commitment to inspire our youth to explore and discover engineering, science and coding in hands-on environments.
+She knew that change is the work of many and she inspired everyone to stretch, grow, and develop themselves.
+Her outreach was inherently about inclusion – helping kids see new models and pathways to pursue their own passions, dreams, and careers in new and accessible ways.
+Rebecca brought passion and a focused commitment to inspire our youth to explore and discover engineering, science, and coding in hands-on environments.